lineality/Online_Voting_Using_One_Time_Pads/README.md

 Perhaps as a form of least-trust architecture, which brings with it perhaps the same 'slow procedural processes' of enhanced verification checking, representation that is limited to specific approved mandates is a historical mode (and one which nearly became part of the US model).
 (see: https://www.amazon.com/Decline-Rise-Democracy-History-Antiquity/dp/B088ZKZDTY/ )

+## Disinformation and Elections: Measuring and Modeling Information and Effects
+-